 If you’re solely looking for home backup, you’ll likely have a larger solar power generator, such as a DELTA Pro or DELTA Max.
-In this case, the same advice applies.
-A larger portable solar panel or multiple panels would be best for faster charging.
+In this case, the same advice applies, a larger portable solar panel or multiple panels would be best for faster charging.
 DELTA Pro also supports rooftop solar when the grid is online, a nice touch when integrated with your home via the Smart Home Panel.

 Solar panels for camping & outdoors

 With camping on the rise, the need for outdoor power is on the rise too.
-If you’re heading camping, portability is usually an essential factor.
+If you’re heading camping, portability is usually an important factor.
 Your panel should also be dust + water-resistant.
 Here, EcoFlow’s 110 or 160W panels would be good picks as they’re compact & efficient too.

 With the above in mind, you’ll start to get an idea of what kind of solar panel you need.
 If portability is more important to you, you might opt for a smaller panel such as EcoFlow’s 110W panel.
-The larger EcoFlow 160W solar panel is an excellent middle ground, with the 400W option a good choice if you need to maximize charge speed for larger power stations.
+The larger EcoFlow 160W solar panel is a good middle ground, with the 400W option a good choice if you need to maximize charge speed for larger power stations.

-Whichever panel you go for, they’re all foldable, come with a kickstand carry bag, and are dust and water-resistant.
+Whichever panel you go for, they’re all foldable, come with a kickstand carry bag, and are dust and water resistant.

 5) In short, what should I buy?

 TLDR?
 Here’s a summary.
 When shopping for a solar panel, you should consider the solar panel’s wattage (the higher, the faster your power station will typically charge), portability, and also dust & water resistance.
-You should also double-check your solar generator’s limitations for solar input, voltage, and ensure it has solar charging ports.
+You should also double-check your solar generator’s limitations for solar input, voltage and ensure it has solar charging ports.